ec-jrc/re3gistry/documentation/developer-manual.md

 **Notes**
 Some of these modules are depending ones by others.
 You can check all the structures and dependencies having a look at the pom.xml file.

+### How to customize GitHub to use your own files
+Please check the folder "dist\customize-interface\example-profile-developer".
+Here you will find a script to be run after the customization of your own paths to your local repository of the project and you own customize files: such as footer, header, configurations.
+Once the script has copied all the files into your own repository you can start using the system already containing your own customize interface.